NattyBumppo/TelemetryReporter/readme.md

 - Fault detection thresholds
 - Images/videos

-When this telemetry data is supplied as input, the Telemetry Reporter tool will generate an interactive set of visualizations which make it possible to easily see the system's changing state over time, and to examine data looking for anomalies.
-Generated visualizations are customizable and can be uploaded to a server as web content and served out as interactive reports, making them easily sharable with other team members.
+When this data is supplied as input, the Telemetry Reporter tool will generate a set of visualizations which make it possible to easily see the system's changing state over time, and to examine data looking for anomalies.
+Generated visualizations are customizable and can be uploaded to a server as web content and served out as interactive reports.
+This makes them easily sharable with other team members.

+## Motivation

+Understanding telemetry is hard.
+Telemetered systems can have tons of types of data flooding in at impressively high data rates.
+Most visualization tools are either so general-purpose that they require tons of customization or repetitive actions to see the data at all (e.g., MATLAB), or so specialized that they're made to-order for the project at hand, wasting valuable engineering time and resources.

+This project attempts to solve this problem (at least, in many cases) by offering simple, customizable, interactive, and sharable telemetry visualizations, for free, to anyone who wants to understand their data better.

 ## File Structure

-Input files must be given specific names in order to be automatically ingested by the Telemetry Reporter tool.
+Input files must be given specific filenames in order to be automatically ingested by the Telemetry Reporter tool.
 A sample file structure, with comments, is below:

 ```
 project/